 Fifteen minutes later, a large passenger van stops for us; we will forever be grateful to Professor Paul from the Colorado School of Mining.
-Professor Paul goes out of his way and drives us past the turnoff from the main highway and then all the way up to where the dirt road splits (so we will avoid being demoralized every time someone passes us without giving us a ride but who wasn't even going to where we want to go anyways – make sense?).
+Professor Paul goes out of his way and drives us past the turnoff from the main highway and then up to where the dirt road splits (so we will avoid being demoralized every time someone passes us without giving us a ride but who wasn’t even going to where we want to go anyways – make sense?).

 A couple in a Honda Element pulls over to let us know that they “would pick us up, but [they] don’t have any room.”
 This is bullshit, people.
 Let it be known that I (and my companions) would go to extraordinary lengths and put myself in very uncomfortable places (like the back of a Volkswagen) to get a ride whilst hitchhiking.
 Despite our pleas, the couple insists they can’t fit us and drive away into the mountains.

 Shortly after a pickup truck pulls over.
 Hooray!
-But this guy pulled over just to talk to us – he's going the other direction.
+But this guy pulled over just to talk to us – he’s going the other direction.
 Boo!
-This is definitely the most difficult hitch of the trail thus far.
+This is the most difficult hitch of the trail thus far.

 However, in a shocking turn of events, a few minutes later the same pickup pulls up and offers us a lift.
 “I felt sorry for you guys, so I’m going to take you up to the pass.”